fengjungui/RoboVerse/docs/source/metasim/user_guide/real2sim.md

 run icp for the scale registration

-### 11. Construct URDF
+### 11. Construct URDF(MJCF)
-Construct URDF from the 3DGS.
+Construct URDF(MJCF) from the 3DGS.

 run the ik from the mdh we cumstomizer, the fk to the new urdf that is aligned with the real world robot setting.

+Setup the table, object mesh and the relative pose in regard of the robotic arm base(by compute the bbox and center of mass)

+generate the urdf and mjcf with the physics parameter infered from VLM.

+### 12. Load URDF(MJCF) for simulation
+Load URDF(MJCF) for simulation.

-### 12. Physics-awared 3DGS rendering (with FK, IK, and collision detection)
+### 13. Physics-awared 3DGS rendering (with FK, IK, and collision detection)

 fix the binding and perform 4d rendering

 Physics-awared 3DGS rendering (with FK, IK, and collision detection).

-### 13. Load URDF for simulation
-Load URDF for simulation.